-- If an accommodation proposal affects the relevant course's achievement targets or grading criteria provided in the syllabus, the SDA Office will adjust the accommodation proposal.
-If a month has passed after the presentation of an accommodation proposal with no agreement obtained from the relevant student or instructor, the Student Disability Service Coordination Committee will ask for opinions from the student and instructor to determine the accommodations in consideration of the purposes of the course and the features of the student's disability. - If an Accommodation Proposal Form needs to be translated into English or if consent on a proposal cannot be obtained, please contact the SDA Office immediately.
+\ If an accommodation proposal affects the relevant course's achievement targets or grading criteria provided in the syllabus, the SDA Office will adjust the accommodation proposal.
+If a month has passed after the presentation of an accommodation proposal with no agreement obtained from the relevant student or instructor, the Student Disability Service Coordination Committee will ask for opinions from the student and instructor to determine the accommodations in consideration of the purposes of the course and the features of the student's disability.